 20 More High Knee Twists

 You've made it through your first full PCOS workout circuit!
-Take at least 1 minute to stretch and take some deep breaths before repeating (if you're up for another round).
+Take a few minutes to stretch, hydrate, and take some deep breaths before repeating the routine (if you're up for it).

 How to Stick to a Workout Routine